sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 from gi.repository import Gtk
 ```

-Note that `require_version` needs to called only the first time when GTK
+Note that `require_version` needs to call only the first time when GTK
 is being imported.

 Similar imports that may be used are: